cpplibv/libv/LIBV-TODO.md

 		grid anchor_content is also here libv.ui: Kill the half manual half automated public property access (this might remove the whole AccessProperty | not really, but still a cleanup that is worth it)

-libv.ui: Rename BaseComponent to CoreComponent (?) or CoreBaseComponent libv.ui: Autonaming should use per type indexing libv.ui: OverlayZoom in control mode should scale "sensitivity" based on zoom libv.ui: OverlayZoom use linearized zoom
+libv.ui: OverlayZoom in control mode should scale "sensitivity" based on zoom libv.ui: OverlayZoom use linearized zoom

+libv.ui: Rename BaseComponent to CoreComponent (?) or CoreBaseComponent

-libv.math: kill vec dependency to glm
+libv.math: kill vec dependency to glm, concepts should be able to handle it, if it must, or create bridge